Shader Toggler

 Screenshot showing the Shortcut Box with Ctrl+1 configured.

-You can choose to activate the add-on at startup or not.
-Press OK again.
+You can choose if the add-on starts automatically.
+Click OK again.

 5. Hunting for Shaders

-Click the Change shaders button and let it run for a bit:
+Click the Change shaders button and let it run for a short time:

 ../_images/shadertoggler8.png